 In 2007, a group of aviation enthusiasts and other interested citizens met to discuss what might be done to protect the site of the original landing field and flight line where the First Aero Squadron was based in 1916/17.
 While the site is listed on the National Register of Historic Places, it was threatened by ever expanding residential and commercial development.
 It was even listed as one of most endangered historic sites in New Mexico.

 By 2008 the group had formed the First Aero Squadron Foundation (FASF) with the mission of securing, preserving and restoring the historic Aerodrome.
 We are a New Mexico non-profit, tax-exempt 501(c)(3) corporation: Donations are tax deductible.
-We have a 9-member governing Board and an Advisory Board of national experts in military, history, civilian aviation and the arts.
+We have a 9-member governing Board of Trustees, and an Advisory Board of national experts in military, history, civilian aviation and the arts.
 We have well over 200 members nationwide – and are growing by leaps and bounds.
-All our Board members are volunteers.
+All our Trustees and Advisors are volunteers.

 What We Have Done So Far

 In 2009, the FASF purchased 60 acres of the historic site, comprising part of the original 1916 Aerodrome as well as the old Columbus Municipal Airport, itself steeped in history.
 Thanks to the dedication of the Board and our Friends, we own this land free and clear.
 In 2012 we graded a 2,600 runway on the site of the original Columbus Municipal Airport east-west runway which had become overgrown with mesquite, cacti and other desert plants, making the field unusable by aircraft.
-In 2014, we acquired access to and an option to buy the 160 acre parcel to the east of the first 60-acre parcel, which we are now engaged in paying off – and we are already, thanks to our “Buy an Acre” campaign, more than half-way there.
-With both parcels under FASF control, the entire original landmarked historic site is now protected.
+In 2014, we acquired access to and an option to buy the 160 acre parcel to the east of the first 60-acre parcel, which we are now engaged in paying off – and we are already, thanks to our “Buy an Acre” campaign, well over half-way there.
+With both parcels now under FASF control, the entire original land-marked historic site is now protected for future generations.
 We are no longer on anyone’s endangered list!

 With the historic site secured, our next step is to build a Commemorative Monument to honor all the intrepid early airmen and their crews who pioneered the beginnings of American air power – and its lead in world civil aviation development.
 We will reconstruct the original 1916 Aerodrome and build a museum to house a representative selection of early World War I and pre-World War II aircraft.

 Part of our mission is education.
 We hold presentations to inform the public—including future pilots and historians—of our early aviation beginnings in which the Columbus Aerodrome figured so prominently.
-We believe that it is important for everyone to know the important history of our nation’s Air Force that began in a tiny town in Southern New Mexico.
+We believe that it is important for everyone to know the important history of our nation’s Air Force – and of the rebirth of American Civil Aviation that all took place in a tiny town in Southwestern New Mexico.

 How You Can Become Involved